JiaoBL1234/VRAI-Dataset/README.md

 ## Statement:

 Our VRAI is prohibited for any commercial using.
-Any research on our VRAI should refer to
+If you use VRAI dataset in your research you should to refer to our work as the following BibTeX entry.